We are a non-profit organization dedicated to promoting and providing affordable fine arts opportunities for youth and families in the community.

 The Fine Arts Center will operate by a board approved budget.

 1. Donations and contributions will be marked as restricted or unrestricted.
-All restricted donations will be used for their intended purpose.
+All donations are and will be used for their intended purpose.
 Per State and Federal guidelines, donation restrictions will be noted in the revenues section of the financial records with appropriate expenditure allowances set forth in the budget expenditure portions.

 2. Recording of all financial transactions will be the job of an approved and appointed employee (Book Keeper) who will be responsible for deposits, bill pay, credit card, and bank reconciliation, as well as payroll.
 All financial book keeping records will be maintained on QuickBooks.
 The Book Keeper will not be able to sign checks, but work under the supervision of the Executive Director or the Board President of the Brigham City Fine Arts Council (BCFAC) Board of Trustees (Board).
 The Board will meet at least 10 times a year with financial statements and our current bank records available for review.
 In depth review of bank statements and the budget will be the responsibility of the Board Treasurer and two other Board Members serving as the Financial Committee.